-Kaye’s side did the same for her.
-It supported her lighter weight with ease and the split design of this mattress also stopped her from rolling into me due to our weight differences.
+Kaye felt it did the same for her.
+It supported her lighter weight with ease and stopped her from rolling into me due to our weight differences.

 She didn’t experience the common feel of “sinking into a hole” which is often the case with other lower quality mattresses.

 Edge support was great with this mattress and better than in most other beds due to the reinforced perimeter of the pocketed coil layer.